Lesser yellowlegs: Taxonomy

 The lesser yellowlegs was formally described in 1789 by the German naturalist Johann Friedrich Gmelin in his revised and expanded edition of Carl Linnaeus's Systema Naturae.
 He placed it in the genus Scolopax and coined the binomial name Scolopax flavipes.
-Gmelin based his description on the "yellow shanks" seen in the province of New York in autumn that had been described in 1785 by both the English ornithologist John Latham and by the Welsh naturalist Thomas Pennant.
+Gmelin based his description on the "yellow shanks" seen in the province of New York in autumn that had been described in 1785 by both the English ornithologist John Latham and the Welsh naturalist Thomas Pennant.
 The lesser yellowlegs is now placed in the genus Tringa that was introduced in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae.
-The name Tringa is the New Latin word given to the green sandpiper by the Italian naturalist Ulisse Aldrovandi in 1603 based on Ancient Greek trungas, a thrush-sized, white-rumped, tail-bobbing wading bird mentioned by Aristotle.
+The name Tringa is the Neo-Latin word given to the green sandpiper by the Italian naturalist Ulisse Aldrovandi in 1603 based on Ancient Greek trungas, a thrush-sized, white-rumped, tail-bobbing wading bird mentioned by Aristotle.
 The specific epithet flavipes combines the Latin flavus meaning "yellow" with pes meaning "foot".
 The species is monotypic: no subspecies are recognised.

 Description

 The lesser yellowlegs is a medium-large shorebird, 23–25 cm in overall length and with a wingspan of 59–64 cm and a weight of 67–94 g.
 The sexes are similar both in plumage and in overall size.
-In breeding plumage the upperparts are mottled with gray-brown, black and white.
-The underparts are white with irregular brown steaking on the breast and neck.
-In non-breeding plumage the upperparts are more uniform gray-brown.
+In breeding plumage, the upperparts are mottled with gray-brown, black and white.
+The underparts are white with irregular brown streaking on the breast and neck.
+In non-breeding plumage, the upperparts are more uniform gray-brown.
 The legs are yellow.
 Compared to the greater yellowlegs, the bill is shorter (visually about the same length as the head), slim, straight, and uniformly dark.
 The breast is streaked and the flanks are finely marked with short bars.

-This species is similar in appearance to the larger greater yellowlegs, although it is more closely related to the much larger willet; the fine, clear and dense pattern of the neck shown in breeding plumage indicates these species' actual relationships.
+This species is similar in appearance to the larger greater yellowlegs, although it is more closely related to the much larger willet; the fine, clear, and dense pattern of the neck shown in breeding plumage indicates these species' actual relationships.

 The call of this bird is softer than that of the greater yellowlegs.